Divalproex extended-release tabletsPronunciation

 - Use divalproex extended-release tablets with caution in the ELDERLY; they may be more sensitive to its effects, especially drowsiness.

 - PREGNANCY and BREAST-FEEDING: Divalproex extended-release tablets has been shown to cause harm to the fetus.
 If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using divalproex extended-release tablets while you are pregnant.
 You and your doctor will need to decide if you will continue to take divalproex extended-release tablets while you are pregnant.
-Divalproex extended-release tablets is found in breast milk.
+Divalproex extended-release tablets are found in breast milk.
 Do not breast-feed while you are taking divalproex extended-release tablets.

 Possible side effects of divalproex extended-release tablets: